Journals are academic publications on a specific topic e.g. Diabetes Nursing, Practising Midwife, or Journal of Intellectual Disabilities.

 Google Scholar can be useful to find open access* journal articles that are not indexed in LibrarySearch as not every open access journal or article is indexed in our catalogue.

-You can also link your Google Scholar results to the full text ejournals we purchase here at Edinburgh Napier to give you access to subscription sources via Google Scholar more easily.
+You can also link your Google Scholar results to the full text ejournals we have at Edinburgh Napier University to give you access to subscription sources via Google Scholar more easily.
 Our Google Scholar guide will show you how.

 The links below are to journal publisher platforms where we have access to some of our journal subscriptions.
 As well as searching in databases it also a good idea to check here as we sometimes subscribe to journals directly as not all journals are indexed in databases.